TorZidan/TeslaWatch/README.md

 I found only one other alternative: [Home Assistant](https://www.home-assistant.io/).
 People say that you can set it up to do this.
 I haven't done it.
 Anyways, it requires a dedicated computer (such as a high-end Raspberry Pi) running at all times at your home.
 No, thanks, I don't want to babysit one more device.
 And I don't want to monitor the "monitor".

-## Enough of this, you had me at "Tesla".
-How do I set it up?
-Follow this linky...

 ## What's in the cards?
 - We could easilly enchance the app to collect e.g. weekly, monthly, yearly energy generaton stats into the Spreasdsheet (in a different tab) and then chart things over time (e.g. overlap stats from each year in one chart, to look for performance degradation).